 - Repeat each month for a gradual decline of 2oz per month

-Other women don’t have a supply dip at all or have one that is temporary and recovers completely afterwards.
+Other women don’t have a supply dip at all.
 If you find that your supply is impacted by your period, here’s more information about what to do when your period affects your milk supply.

 When do exclusive pumpers usually get their periods back?